 HOW TO ADJUST YOUR MARKETING DURING A CRISIS

 Are your sales and profits down due to the pandemic crisis?
 Find below how to adjust your marketing with these best practices and tips.
-Transform your marketing during a crisis and adapt your offerings and comms to match the new customers’ needs and wants.
-Brought to you by MAU.
+Transform your marketing during a crisis and adapt your offerings and communications to match the new customers’ needs and wants.
+Brought to you by Mau.
 Senior Digital Marketing Specialist at eDigital.

 TRANSFORMING YOUR MARKETING DURING A CRISIS

-We now know that customer spending has not stopped but shifted and consuming in new different things and ways.
+Customer spending has not stopped but shifted and consuming in new different things and ways.
 Shoppers will swift shopping strategies to brace for recessionary effects as confirmed by Nielsen survey:

 The pandemic outbreak has accelerated marketing trends that were already developing including investments in e-commerce, gamification and live streaming.